renjith-pillai/codeowners-generator/README.md

-Absolutely!
-Here's the complete README.md content in markdown format for you to copy:

 ## codeowners-generator

 **codeowners-generator** is a Go program that automatically generates a `CODEOWNERS` file for a GitHub repository based on the top contributors for a specified time period.